Electromagnetic measurement of the temperature of quark-gluon plasma produced in central ultrarelativistic nuclear collisions: Introduction

-All the above effects, and more~\footnote{For example, modern numerical simulations include the effect of dissipation in the hydrodynamic description of the fluid, and the corresponding non-equilibrium effects in the photon emission rates~\cite{Shen:2013vja,Paquet:2015lta,Garcia-Montero:2019kjk}.}, can be included and studied in numerical simulations: hydrodynamics-based models provides realistic temperature and flow velocity profiles for the nuclear plasma, which can be combined with thermal photon production rates~\cite{Chaudhuri:2011up,Shen:2013vja,vanHees:2011vb,Chatterjee:2012dn,Paquet:2015lta,Kim:2016ylr,Dasgupta:2018pjm,Garcia-Montero:2019kjk,Monnai:2022hfs}.
+All the above effects, and more\footnote{For example, modern numerical simulations include the effect of dissipation in the hydrodynamics description of the fluid, and at least partly account for the corresponding non-equilibrium effects in the photon emission rates~\cite{Shen:2013vja,Paquet:2015lta,Garcia-Montero:2019kjk}.}, can be included and studied in numerical simulations: hydrodynamics-based models provide detailed temperature and flow velocity profiles for the plasma, which can be combined with thermal photon production rates~\cite{Chaudhuri:2011up,Shen:2013vja,vanHees:2011vb,Chatterjee:2012dn,Paquet:2015lta,Kim:2016ylr,Dasgupta:2018pjm,Garcia-Montero:2019kjk,Monnai:2022hfs,Gale:2021emg}.
+The energy spectrum of photons found in these simulations is indeed near-exponential, and one can study numerically the relation between the slope of the photon spectrum and the simulation's actual temperature profile~\cite{vanHees:2011vb,Shen:2013vja,Garcia-Montero:2019kjk,Massen:2024pnj,Du:2025dot}.
+A similar exercise can be done with virtual photons (lepton pairs)~\cite{Rapp:2014hha,Churchill:2023zkk,Churchill:2023vpt,Du:2024pbd,Wu:2025iix}.

 In this work, we approach the problem from a different angle.
-We show that considerable insights can be gained into the factors controlling the photon energy spectrum without numerical simulations~\cite{Shen:2013vja,vanHees:2011vb}.
-We focus on head-on collisions of large nuclei (``central heavy ion collisions''), which produce quark-gluon plasma with an approximate cylindrical symmetry in the plane transverse to the collision axis.
-These central collisions have the highest achievable nuclear matter density in collider experiments, increasing the plausibility of the ``local equilibrium'' assumption.
+We focus on head-on collisions of large nuclei (central heavy-ion collisions), which produce quark-gluon plasma with an approximate cylindrical symmetry in the plane transverse to the collision axis.
+These central collisions have the highest achievable nuclear matter density in collider experiments, increasing the plausibility of the local equilibrium assumption.
 Moreover, the larger number of nucleons participating in the formation of quark-gluon plasma reduces event-by-event fluctuations in the temperature profile of the plasma.
-This allows for a more meaningful definition of an initial temperature profile, whose maximum is approximately at the center of the nuclear overlap region.
-In this limit, we find a relation between the photon energy spectrum and this approximate maximum temperature of the plasma.
+This allows for a more meaningful definition of an ``initial temperature profile'', whose maximum is approximately at the center of the nuclear overlap region.
+We put forward a simpler core model to understand the photon energy spectrum and its inverse slope, and their relation to the plasma's maximum temperature.
+We validate this model with numerical calculations.
+We make the case that our approach provides a pragmatic compromise between accuracy and complexity to understand the photon spectrum.